avoori/single-product-social-sharing-plugin-for-woocommerce/README.md

 2. Upload the plugin folder into the wp-content/plugins/ directory of your WordPress site.
 3. Go to your Wordpress backend --> Plugins --> Activate Single Product Social Sharing Plugin for Woocommerce

 > Single Product Social Sharing Plugin for Woocommerce will add a new customizer section called “Product Social Sharing”.
-Here you are able to configure all the plugin settings.
+There you are able to configure all the plugin settings.

 ### Features
 ```HTML